 The developers thriving in AI-native environments aren’t the ones who’ve memorized the most API docs.
 They’re the ones who’ve internalized a different mental model: you’re an architect of AI-driven systems, not just a writer of code.

 Continuous learning isn’t optional here.
 The tooling is evolving fast enough that a framework you chose six months ago may have been superseded by something meaningfully better.
-Build systems that can swap model providers and orchestration layers without full rewrites, and you’ll stay adaptable as the ecosystem matures.
+Build systems that can swap model providers and orchestration layers without full rewrites — and lean on open protocols like MCP where possible — and you’ll stay adaptable as the ecosystem matures.

 Your Next Steps: From Understanding to Implementation